joakim-strandberg/vulkan/README.md

 # vulkan

 The goal is to create an Ada binding for the Vulkan SDK.
-This goal is still far off.
-Work is going on to parse the vk.xml file that describes the API.
-When that file can successfully be parsed, the next step is to interpret the contents and generate the Ada binding.
+The vk.xml file that describes the API can now be parsed.
+Work is ongoing to interpret the contents and generate the Ada binding.

 This is work in progress...